0xADD1E/Databases-Project/Phase1/Description.md

 # Purpose of the database
->*The purpose of this database is to make information about diffent pokemon accross multiple titles easily avaliable.
+>*The purpose of this database is to make information about different pokemon accross multiple titles easily avaliable.
 This also includes media such as fan-art and in game assets.
-The user should be able to querie a specific pokemon's attributes in a certain game, and on its designated platform.*
+The user should be able to quierie a specific pokemon's attributes in a certain game, and on its designated platform.*

 # Entity Descriptions
 **Platforms**